Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Recollection Road / YouTube

 Everybody likes pizza.
 So naturally, if you want to open a food spot, you go for the obvious: pizza.
-Because duh, demand.
 But the thing is, when everyone loves pizza, everyone has the same brilliant idea of opening a pizza place.
 That leads to an oversaturated market where only the strongest survive, and the rest fade into greasy, doughy oblivion.

 Pizza Haven